humenda/isolang-rs/README.md

 When dealing with different language inputs and APIs, different standards are used to identify a language.
 Converting between these in an automated way can be tedious.
-This crate provides an enum which supports conversion from 639-1 and 639-3 and also into these formats, as well as into English names or autonyms (local names).
+This crate provides an enum which enables conversion between the standards 639-1, 639-2t, 639-2b and 639-3, as well as conversion into English and local names (autonyms).

 This crate contains the ISO 639 table in statically embedded tables.
 This increases binary size, but allows for very efficient look-up if performance